 If you’re not in SUVs, you’re nowhere.Adrian Hallmark, CEO, Bentley, on the style of the firm’s first BEV

-The PPE platform’s state of charge is 800 volts, enabling rapid charging at 350 kW.
-Audi, however, is capping the peak charging power of its PPE models to 270 kW.
-The company has revealed in its annual report for 2020 that PPE cars can deliver a range of up to 600 km or 373 miles and that there’s room to improve in this aspect.
+For reference, the PPE platform’s state of charge is 800 volts, enabling rapid charging at 350 kW.
+The company revealed in its annual report for 2020 that PPE cars can deliver a range of up to 600 km or 373 miles and that there’s room to improve in this aspect.

-According to an earlier report from Autocar, Bentley has started working on a concept for its first EV.
+According to an April 2020 report from Autocar, Bentley has started working on a concept for its first EV.
 The company has been selling an SUV since 2016 – the Bentayga – but it’s traditionally been the go-to brand for luxury sedans and grand tourers.

 Hallmark’s previous statements suggest that the Bentley electric SUV might not be a typical shape like the Bentayga.
 “We need to be looking at how we can deliver slippier cars with a profile that gets the most out of it aerodynamically,” Hallmark told Autocar this year.
 Like the Audi Landjet, it could blend two body styles.